 - After you blend the rice into a puree, you can pour the rice cereal into freezer-safe trays (this is my favorite freezer storage container).
 Do not overfill.

 - Place the tray into the freezer for 3-4 hours or until completely frozen.

 - Transfer the cubes of frozen rice cereal into a Stasher Bag or ziplock baggie.

 - Take the number of frozen cubes you want to feed your baby for that meal and place them in a microwave-safe container.

 - Heat in the microwave for 30-second intervals until warm, stirring after every session.

 - You can also take the frozen cubes and place them in a small saucepan on the stove, heating on low and stirring continuously.

-- NOTE: the puree will be thick when you reheat it.
-You can thin it back out by adding in other purees (see list below of some of my favorite options), fresh or frozen breastmilk, formula or water.
-Add in a little at a time, stirring in-between.
+- NOTE: The puree will be thick when you reheat it.
+You can thin it back out by adding other purees (see the list below for some of my favorite options), fresh or frozen breast milk, formula, or water.
+Add a little at a time, stirring in-between.

 Purees to Pair with this rice Baby Cereal